 Six Sigma Green Belt

-Green belt certified individuals work on projects for up to 25% of their typical work day.
+Six Sigma green belts are certified individuals that work on projects for up to 25% of their typical workday.
 They usually function as team members on projects being run by black belts, though they can operate as a project leader on small or simple projects.
 Green belt certified employees typically get most of the work done on a given project.

 When working as a team member, the green belts coordinate with the leader to ensure the entire team is functioning and the project is progressing.
 They may also collect data about projects and potential projects to supply to black belts or champions.